ashleygyngell/CryptMo-CAsh/README.md

 - Bulma
 - HTML5

+## Installation
+- Clone the repo from GitHub onto your machine.
+- Use yarn/npm to install all dependencies from the package.json file.

 ## Concept

 The app provides accurate information about the Top 100 cryptocurrencies and provies users with a feature to convert fiat currency into crypto.